asmuth-archive/logjoin/readme.md

 kollekt
 =======

-kollekt listens on a udp socket and collects pieces of information in buckets (grouped by session/bucket-id). the buckets are collected in ram and eventually persisted to disk.
+kollekt listens on a udp socket and collects a stream of data into buckets (grouped by session/bucket-id). the buckets are collected in ram and eventually persisted to disk.
 After a bucket has been persisted all appends to this bucket_id are discarded.
 A bucket is persisted as soon as: